MovingBlocks/Terasology/README.markdown

 * [Spawning](https://github.com/Terasology/Spawning) - split out from Portals to serve as general utility for anything needing stuff to spawn
 * [StructuralResources](https://github.com/Terasology/StructuralResources) - a set of structural shapes suitable for buildings and such
 * [TerraTech](https://github.com/Terasology/TerraTech) - Machines to improve your life (the "Terra" is for Earth, not short for Terasology)
+* [TutorialWorldGeneration](https://github.com/Terasology/TutorialWorldGeneration) - A world generation tutorial module, goes with a guide in its [wiki](https://github.com/Terasology/TutorialWorldGeneration/wiki)
 * [WoodAndStone](https://github.com/Terasology/WoodAndStone) - big gameplay module featuring "from scratch" crafting throughout the ages - wood here
 * [Workstation](https://github.com/Terasology/Workstation) - workstations offer a way to use blocks in-world for advanced purposes
+* [WorldlyTooltip](https://github.com/Terasology/WorldlyTooltip) - a little tooltip that shows you what you're looking at (hold `alt` for debug details)
 * ~~[Zones](https://github.com/Terasology/Zones) - allows you to define zones within the world, that other modules can then use for assorted reasons~~

 Some of the modules in action: